nlkitai/nlux/pipeline/npm/react/README.md

 * **React Components & Hooks** ― `<AiChat />` for UI and `useChatAdapter` hook for easy integration.
 * **LLM Adapters** ― For `ChatGPT` / `LangChain` 🦜 LangServe / `HuggingFace` 🤗 Inference.
 * A flexible interface to **Create Your Own Adapter** for any LLM or API.
-* **Bot and User Personas** ― Customize the bot and user personas with names, images, and more.
+* **Assistant and User Personas** ― Customize the assistant and user personas with names, images, and more.
 * **Streaming LLM Output** ― Stream the chat response to the UI as it's being generated.
 * **Customizable Theme** - Easily customize the look and feel of the chat interface using CSS variables.
 * **Event Listeners** - Listen to messages, errors, and other events to customize the UI and behaviour.